Algebraic Number Starscapes: Geometry

-Using the transitivity of the $\PSL(2;\RR)$ action (via $\rho$) on the space of quadratics with positive discriminant, it is enough to check this assertion at a single point.
-The polynomial $f(x)=(x+1)(x-1)$ has coefficients $v=[1:0:-1]$ and roots $\{1,-1\}\in\RR$.
+We may reduce the proof of this observation to checking its truth at a single point using two facts: the transitivity of this $\PSL(2;\RR)$ action (via $\rho$) on the space of quadratics with positive discriminant, and the fact that as linear linear transformations preserving the lightcone, $\rho(A)$ preserves the colledtion of tangent lines to the ideal boundary for each $A\in\PSL(2;\RR)$.
+Choosing a point at which to verify the assertion: note the polynomial $f(x)=(x+1)(x-1)$ has coefficients $v=[1:0:-1]$ and roots $\{1,-1\}\in\RR$.
 These roots are identified with the polynomials $(x\pm 1)^2$ on the lightcone, so $w_i=[1:\pm 2:1]$, and the lines through $v$ and $w_i$ are easily verified to be tangent to the discriminant locus, as claimed.